cds-snc/covid-alert-portal/README.md

 A Postgres database will need to be set up.

 If a `DATABASE_URL` environment variable exists, it will set all the connection parameters at the same time.
-Otherwise, the database paremeters will be set individually:
+Otherwise, the database parameters will be set individually:

 - `DATABASE_USERNAME`
 - `DATABASE_PASSWORD`